binod1023/Covid-19-Data-Analysis/README.md

 Performed analysis to show new vaccination rate by countries and date.

-Used Tableau for visualisation and to show prediction of future Covid-19 infection.
+Build a dashboard in Tableau by reporting my findings regarding the Covid-19 exploratory analysis.